 Some policies even provide payment to family members or friends who care for you, according to the National Clearinghouse for Long-Term Care Information.
 Another common benefit pays for the service of a care coordinator, who meets with you and then arranges for and monitors care.

 Another way to plan for long-term care expenses is through a policy that combines life insurance with long-term care insurance.
-The popularity of these policies has taken off in recent years, with sales growing 62 percent in 2010, according to LIMRA, a global life insurance research and consulting firm.
+The popularity of these policies has taken off in recent years, with nearly 100,000 sold in 2014, which was a 4 percent increase over the previous year, according to LIMRA, a global life insurance research and consulting firm.
 The policies provide long-term care benefits and pay out a death benefit to life insurance beneficiaries if not all of the long-term care coverage is used.